 1. Make Sure You Target the Right Audience

-Before jumping in and making a bunch of changes to your landing page, take the time to make sure you’re marketing your page to the right target audience.
+Before jumping into tackling landing page optimization, take the time to make sure you’re marketing your page to the right target audience.

 - Who will read this page?